ViennaTools/ViennaPS/examples/surfaceChemistry/README.md

 against the published closed form (0.26 % worst case).
 It runs no simulation: it is a check of the framework rather than a demonstration of it.

-## What this directory does and does not contain
+## Running a mechanism, and writing a new one

-**Running any of the fifteen mechanisms needs nothing but this directory** and a ViennaPS install.
-That holds for the C++ driver, the Python driver, both demos and the validation script.
+**Running any of the nineteen mechanisms needs this directory and a ViennaPS install.** That holds for the C++ driver, the Python driver, both demos and the validation script.

-**Writing a sixteenth needs one install** (as does `reactions/sin_peald_cycle.py`, which reads the `.yaml` files directly).
-Compiling a reaction file -- parsing the equations, checking the atom balance, inferring the free sites, deriving the stoichiometry -- is ViennaChem's job:
+**Writing a twentieth needs one install.** Compiling a reaction file -- parsing the equations, checking the atom balance, inferring the free sites, deriving the stoichiometry -- is ViennaChem's job:

 ```bash
 pip install git+https://github.com/ViennaTools/ViennaChem@main
 ```

 Then the `.yaml` path works directly.
-Without it the driver still runs every mechanism from its compiled form, says so rather than falling back silently, and refuses outright if the `.yaml` is newer than the data beside it:
+With ViennaChem absent the driver runs every mechanism from its compiled form and announces that it has done so, and it refuses outright where the `.yaml` is newer than the data beside it:

 ```
 note: ViennaChem is not installed, so 'silane.mechanism.json' is used